HierroPagotto/HierroPagotto/README.md

 ###

 <p align="left">I'm a Junior Full-Stack Developer, currently pursuing a degree in Computer Science.
-My current focus of study is on TypeScript, React, and Next.js.</p>
+My current focus of study is on TypeScript, Node, React, and Next.js.</p>

 ###